Nagao Ariga

 Nagao Ariga also spelled Nagao Aruga (有賀 長雄) was a Japanese legal expert during the Meiji period.
 In addition to law, he also studied sociology at Tokyo Imperial University.
-During the Sino-Japanese war, he advised Field-Marshall Ōyama Iwao on issues of international law.
+During the Sino-Japanese war, he advised Field-Marshal Ōyama Iwao on issues of international law.
 In 1913 he accepted the invitation by Yuan Shikai, to prepare a draft constitution for the new Chinese republic, together with Ushikichi Nakae (中江 丑吉).
 Ariga doubted that China was ready to implement a liberal democracy and recommended a balance between monarchy and republic.

 Ariga also worked as a translator.